absmach/supermq/docs/bootstrap.md

 }'
 ```

 In this example, `channels` field represents the list of Mainflux channel IDs the thing is connected to.
+These channels need to be provisioned before the configuration is uploaded.
 Field `content` represents custom configuration.
 This custom configuration contains parameters that can be used to set up the thing.
 It can also be empty if no additional set up is needed.
 Field `name` is human readable name and `thing_id` is an ID of the Mainflux thing.
 This field is not required.
 If `thing_id` is empty, corresponding Mainflux thing will be created implicitly and its ID will be sent as a part of `Location` header of the response.

 There are two more fields: `external_id` and `external_key`.
 External ID represents an ID of the device that corresponds to the given thing.
 For example, this can be a MAC address or the serial number of the device.
 The external key represents the device key.
 This is the secret key that's safely stored on the device and it is used to authorize the thing during the bootstrapping process.
 Please note that external ID and external key and Mainflux ID and Mainflux key are _completely different concepts_.
 External id and key are only used to authenticate a device that corresponds to the specific Mainflux thing during the bootstrapping procedure.